fivetran/dbt_linkedin_source/README.md

 ```

 Make sure to follow best practices in configuring fields in the conversion field variables!
 [See the DECISIONLOG for more details](https://github.com/fivetran/dbt_linkedin_source/blob/main/DECISIONLOG.md#best-practices-with-configuring-linkedin-ads-conversion-fields-variable).

+> We introduced support for conversion fields in our `ad_analytics_by_campaign` and `ad_analytics_by_creative` data models in the [v0.9.0 release](https://github.com/fivetran/dbt_linkedin_source/releases/tag/v0.9.0) of the package, but customers might have been bringing in these conversion fields earlier using the passthrough fields variables.
+The data models will avoid "duplicate column" errors automatically if this is the case.

 ### Change the build schema
 By default, this package builds the Linkedin Ads staging models within a schema titled (`<target_schema>` + `_linkedin_ads_source`) in your destination.
 If this is not where you would like your Linkedin staging data to be written to, add the following configuration to your root `dbt_project.yml` file: